coop152/obsidian-vaults/System Architecture (25212)/Revision Notes/2018 Past Paper Answers.md

 This ordering has no data hazards, and therefore no wasted cycles.
 With no wasted cycles, the execution time will be 8 + 4 = 12 cycles.
 This gives a CPI of 12/8 = 1.5.

 3c.
-Scoreboard is centralised, with the scoreboard
+Scoreboard is centralised, with the scoreboard handling data dependencies and distributing work to the functional units.
+Tomasulo is decentralised, with